I work to detect and characterise transiting exoplanets, using data from space- and ground-based telescopes.

 KESPRINT - a worldwide effort to analyse data from NASA's Kepler/K2 space telescope to detect new planets, and to confirm those discoveries with observations from the ground. <\li>

 The CHEOPS Science Team.
 CHEOPS is a European Space Agency satellite to be launched in 2019, that will characterise exoplanets.

-I am part of the Keele WASP team, where I am working on various aspects of the SuperWASP project and transiting extra-solar planets in general.
+I was formerly part of the Keele WASP team, where I am working on various aspects of the SuperWASP project and transiting extra-solar planets in general.

 I was awarded my Ph.D. in 2009 by the University of St Andrews, for a thesis entitled 'Searching for transiting extra-solar planets at optical and radio wavelengths'.
 I was supervised by Prof. Andew Collier Cameron.
 The final version of my thesis can be downloaded in pdf format here.